CCMS-UCSD/CCMSDeployments/README.md

   2. ```make deploy-production-gnps``` to deploy to gnps
   3. ```make deploy-production-proteomics``` to deploy to proteomics

-# To Deploy a All Workflows for a Server
+# To Deploy All Test Workflows

 For proteomics2 (using the default configuration), execute: